isomerpages/gb-assist/pages/solutionrepo/solution394.md

 ### Description

 Dough sheeter allows the sheeting and stretching of a variety of dough/products into different thickness.
-Examples of doughs/products include puff pastry, danish bread, croissant, pie, cookie, strudel, marzipan, pizza, fondant.

-The dough sheeter will allow pastry chefs to roll out dough to a specific thickness consistently in a short period of time.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+Examples of doughs/products include puff pastry, danish bread, croissant, pie, cookie, strudel, marzipan, pizza, fondant.The dough sheeter will allow pastry chefs to roll out dough to a specific thickness consistently in a short period of time.
+Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.